pyparsing/pyparsing/docs/HowToUsePyparsing.rst

-  If an expression is not provided for the content argument, the nested expression will capture all whitespace-delimited content between delimiters vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv  as a list of separate values.
+  If an expression is not provided for the content argument, the nested expression will capture all whitespace-delimited content between delimiters as a list of separate values.

   Use the ignoreExpr argument to define expressions that may contain opening or closing characters that should not be treated as opening